antonio-dimeglio/ttl/README.md

 # Contributing
 Contributions are welcome!
 Feel free to open an issue if you find bugs or if you'd like a feature to be implemented, or even better if you'd like to implement one yourself!

+# Note
+Currently code still relies on external dependencies for foundation testing purposes.
+In the future, said dependencies will be removed.